rabbitstack/fibratus/docs/kevents/process.md

 - `start_time` designates the instant when the process was started.
 - `domain` represents the domain name under which the process is started.
 - `username` represents the username that started the process.
+- `flags` represents process creation flags.
+Can be `WOW64`, `PROTECTED`, or `PACKAGED` to designate 32-bit process is created in 64-bit Windows system,  process is to be run as a protected process, or a process packaged with the **MSIX** technology respectively.

 #### OpenProcess